-NOTE 103 Attention is drawn to the fact that
+NOTE 102 Attention is drawn to the fact that

-- for appliances intended to be used in vehicles or on board ships or aircraft, additional requirements may be necessary; - in many countries additional requirements are specified by the national health authorities, the national authorities responsible for the protection of labour, the national water supply authorities and similar authorities.
+- for appliances intended to be used in vehicles or on board ships or aircraft, additional requirements may be necessary; - in many countries additional requirements are specified by the national health authorities, the national authorities responsible for the protection of labour and similar authorities.

-NOTE 104 This standard does not apply to
+NOTE 103 This standard does not apply to

-- appliances intended to be used in locations where special conditions prevail, such as the presence of a corrosive or explosive atmosphere (dust, vapour or gas); - chemical toilets; - toilets in which excrement is destructed by combustion.
+- battery-operated clocks; - appliances intended exclusively for industrial purposes; - appliances intended to be used in locations where special conditions prevail, such as the presence of a corrosive or explosive atmosphere (dust, vapour or gas); - clocks having other functions, whether or not in combination with time indication, such as master control clocks and timers for cooking ranges, washing machines and similar appliances; - clocks for "clocking-in" purposes; - clocks incorporating electronic circuits only (IEC 60065).